-- Stretching and strengthening exercises: Your chiropractor or physiotherapist will advise you of specific exercises that you can do.
+- Stretching and strengthening exercises – A sports chiropractor or physiotherapist will advise you on specific exercises that you can do.

-- Electrotherapy: To help reduce pain and inflammation, your chiropractor or physiotherapist may use electrotherapeutic treatment techniques, including ultrasounds.
+- Electrotherapy to help reduce pain and inflammation, your sports chiropractor or physiotherapist may use electrotherapeutic treatment techniques, including ultrasound.

-- Acupuncture: Dry-needling techniques or acupuncture may be useful.
-A professional or therapist inserts needles into specific parts of the body does.
-Acupuncture or dry-needling can be beneficial in reducing chronic or long term pain.
+- Dry-needling techniques or acupuncture may be useful.
+A professional or therapist inserts needles into specific parts of the body.
+Acupuncture or dry-needling can be beneficial in reducing pain only.

 - Load management advice is very important.
 A trained sports chiropractor or sports physiotherapist should be consulted for this.